 Jamie Groves was a natural leader, serving as a lifeguard in Summer 1993.
 Sadly, a few months later, he was diagnosed with cancer and passed away at 19.
 The Jamie Groves Bursary Fund was created in his memory, funding hundreds of bursaries to exceptional summer camp staff.
 Financial support makes it possible for these young adults to work at camp, rather than seek alternative summer employment to offset the cost of post-secondary education.

-The Exceptionality Fund gives disabled children and youth (including those with Autism Spectrum Disorder) the opportunity to experience camp, while gaining confidence and independence.
+The Exceptionality Fund gives children and youth with disabilities (including those with Autism Spectrum Disorder) the opportunity to experience camp, by providing them with funding.
 These inspiring boys and girls discover new possibilities and uncover their hidden potential at Muskoka Woods.
 They are integrated, to the extent possible and appropriate, into camp programming by members of the Inclusion Crew, befriended by their cabin mates, celebrated as they bravely perform on stage at Impact and are encouraged to try new things in a safe camp environment.
-The Exceptionality Fund provides funding to support the participation of disabled children and youth (including those with Autism Spectrum Disorder) in the Exceptionality Program

 Mackenzie Lynn Masson, born October 6, 2000, was taken by cancer on October 16, 2012.
 She knew of many opportunities for kids with cancer to attend camps, however, none that benefitted their siblings.
 She adored her little brother Jamie and wanted siblings of children with cancer to be offered an opportunity to experience what she loved best: Muskoka Woods.
 The "Mackenzie's Hope" fund was founded to honour her wish.